1961 New Jersey gubernatorial election: Campaign

-In late 1960, state senator Walter H. Jones was the early favorite for the Republican nomination over senators Dumont and Sandman, having gained the endorsements of the Republican organizations in Bergen, Hudson, Middlesex, Passaic, and Somerset counties, five counties which combined for almost half of the vote in typical Republican primaries.
+In late 1960, Bergen County state senator Walter H. Jones was the early favorite for the nomination over senators Wayne Dumont and Charles W. Sandman, having secured the endorsements of the party organization in Bergen, Hudson, Middlesex, Passaic, and Somerset counties, which combined for almost half of the vote in typical Republican primaries.
 Essex County, which was reportedly leaning strongly toward Jones, accounted for another 20 to 30 percent.
-However, in a January 6 speech at Princeton, U.S. senator Clifford Case declared his intent to assume leadership of the New Jersey Republican Party, setting off a power struggle between state politicians and Republican members of Congress, led by Case.
+However, in a January 6, 1961 speech at Princeton, U.S. senator Clifford Case declared his intent to take leadership of the party, setting off a power struggle between Republican members of Congress, led by Case, and state politicians.

-Despite Jones's early lead, former Secretary of Labor James P. Mitchell joined the race on January 14 with support and urging from Case, President Dwight D. Eisenhower, and the Republican members of the New Jersey delegation to the United States House of Representatives.
-At his final cabinet meeting, Eisenhower produced a $100 bill and handed it to Mitchell as a campaign contribution.
+Despite Jones's early lead, Secretary of Labor James P. Mitchell joined the race on January 14 with support and urging from Case, President Dwight D. Eisenhower, and the Republican members of the New Jersey delegation to the United States House of Representatives.
+At his final cabinet meeting as president, Eisenhower produced a $100 bill and handed it to Mitchell as a symbolic campaign contribution.
 Mitchell's entry reshaped the race as a contest between Republican leaders in state and local government and those in Washington.

-On January 16, Republican state senators met in Trenton to rebuke Mitchell's candidacy; eight of the eleven Republican senators, led by Richard R. Stout, released a statement arguing that Mitchell "has not been active and is not familiar in the affairs of the state and has not had experience in state government and the problems facing the state."
-Only Thomas J. Hillery of Morris County and Wesley Lance of Hunterdon refused to sign the statement; Robert C. Crane of Union, who was undergoing treatment for fatal cancer, was absent.
+On January 16, Republican state senators met in Trenton to rebuke Mitchell's candidacy; eight of the eleven Republican senators, led by Richard R. Stout, signed a statement arguing that Mitchell "has not been active and is not familiar in the affairs of the state and has not had experience in state government and the problems facing the state."
+Only Thomas J. Hillery and Wesley Lance refused to sign the statement; Robert C. Crane, who was undergoing treatment for fatal cancer, was absent.

-On February 8, Sandman withdrew from the race in favor of Jones.
-All eight South Jersey county chairs who had supported him switched their endorsement to Jones, giving Jones organization support throughout the state.
+On February 8, Sandman withdrew from the race and endorsed Jones.
+All eight South Jersey county chairs switched their endorsement from Sandman to Jones, giving Jones organization support throughout the state.
 Dumont, however, said that he would "not withdraw under any circumstances."